Finsbury Park, Islington/Hackney/Haringey

 Finsbury Park’s community is culturally diverse with no single ethnic group forming a majority.
 Blackstock Road has been dubbed ‘Little Algiers’ for the number of Algerian refugees who live in the vicinity.

 The North London Central Mosque (commonly known as Finsbury Park mosque) was at the centre of controversy in the early 21st century as an alleged base for Islamic extremists, attracted by the preaching of one of its imams, Sheikh Abu Hamza.
-After being closed for more than a year the mosque was closed reopened in 2005 under a more mainstream regime.
+After being closed for more than a year the mosque reopened in 2005 under a more mainstream regime.